andreimerlescu/andreimerlescu/IDenTITY.md

 6. Then it became _Hey Michael!_
    - If I ever brought _Andrei_ up, there was a sit down about how `Andrei` was my _birth mother's child_ and **Michael** was _Cindy's child._
 7. Then, **my name was programmed out of me.**
    - I learned that if I called myself **Andrei** I would be betraying my adoption by _Cindy_.
 I really didn't believe in God at this time.
 Why would I?
 How many days would you last?
-My sister was there until she was 18.
+My older biological sister was in her orphanage until she was 18.

 _I voluntarily rejected the name **Andrei** because of this training.
 I was reduced to the rank of a beast because of the transaction called my adoption._ Why was America afraid of Andrei?
 Why did America need me to call myself Michael?
 Nobody in America has atoned for this. _Nobody._